NHTSA Recalls and Your NC Accident Claim

 Stronger negotiating position.
 Insurance companies and manufacturers know that juries understand recalls.
 A jury that hears "the manufacturer recalled this vehicle for the exact defect that caused this crash" is far more likely to find for the plaintiff.

 Potential punitive damages.
 If internal documents reveal the manufacturer knew about the defect long before issuing the recall and delayed action to avoid costs, this may support a punitive damages claim under N.C.
-Gen. Stat.
-1D-15.
-The willful delay of a safety recall, while people are being injured, is the kind of egregious conduct that can justify punitive damages.
+Gen. Stat. § 1D-15.
+Understanding the full range of damages you can recover is important for evaluating your case.
+The willful delay of a safety recall, while people are being injured, is the kind of egregious conduct that can justify punitive damages in NC.

 Frequently Asked Questions